REQA: Coarse-to-fine Assessment of Image Quality to Alleviate the Range Effect: Experiment

 \subsection{Ablation Study}

-In this section, we make ablation experiments to verify the contribution of key constituent parts of REQA.
-We conduct the ablation experiments on CLIVE.
+In this subsection, we make ablation experiments to verify the contribution of key constituent parts of REQA.
+We conduct ablation experiments on KonIQ \cite{KonIQ}.
 The training and testing protocols are the same as above.

-We firstly examine the gains of three modules, the baseline network \textbf{ResNet50}, \textbf{FN} and \textbf{TE}.
-The results is listed in Tab.\uppercase\expandafter{\romannumeral5}.
-The modified model only removes respective module and the loss function is not changed.
-Specifically, in model \textbf{REQA w/o FN+TE}, the baseline network (\textbf{BL}) \textbf{ResNet50}\cite{ResNet} is left to predict the image quality to get about 0.830 on PLCC and 0.854 on PLCC.
-Compare to \textbf{BL}, model \textbf{REQA w/o TE} achieves $10\%$ improvement on SROCC which proves the effectiveness of feedback module.
-And in model \textbf{REQA w/o FN}, about $0.851$ on SROCC and $0.871$ on PLCC is obtained.
-This demonstrates that global context feature is quality-aware to improve the assessment performance.
-Model \textbf{REQA} achieves the best results, which illustrates that modules interact with each other to get a positive gain.
+We first examine the gains of three modules, the baseline network \textbf{ResNet-50}, \textbf{TE}, and \textbf{FN}.
+The results are listed in Tab. \uppercase\expandafter{\romannumeral6}.
+The modified model only removes the respective module, and the loss function is not changed.
+Specifically, in the model \textbf{w/o FN+TE}, the baseline network (\textbf{ResNet-50}) w/o FN+TE \cite{ResNet} is left to predict the image quality scores, which greatly degrades both SROCC and PLCC metrics.
+Compare to \textbf{w/o FN+TE}, model \textbf{w/o TE} slightly degrades to some extent due to lacking of global context information.
+As for the configuration of ablating FN (\textbf{w/o FN}), we can learn that feedback mechanism is conducive to different quality ratings, especially for $Excellent$ and $Bad$.
+Moreover, to further analyze the effectiveness of the feedback mechanism in FN module, we change the number of time steps (i.e., \textbf{w/ t=2;3;5}).
+We can see that with the increasing of number of time steps, the performance gains in terms of $Excellent$ and $Bad$ quality ratings are more than other quality ratings, which validates that the feedback mechanism can gradually refine the fine-grained prediction results.
+Besides, \textbf{w/ t=4} reaches the optimal point between performance and computation efficiency.
+Our proposed model (REQA) achieves the best results, which illustrates that modules interact with each other to get a positive gain.

-Then we analyze the effectiveness of $\bm{L^{Fine}}$ and $\bm{L^{Coarse}}$ which is shown in Tab.\uppercase\expandafter{\romannumeral6}.
-According to local performance comparison, we can conclude that \textbf{REQA}$+\bm{L^{Fine}}$ guarantees the prominent performance of the algorithm.
-And $\bm{L^{Coarse}}$ is favorable for \textbf{REQA} to obtain ideal results in narrow ranges.
+Then we analyze the effectiveness of $L^{Coarse}$ and ${L^{Fine}}$, which is shown in Tab. \uppercase\expandafter{\romannumeral7}.
+We replace the ${L^{Coarse}}$ (w/o $L^{Coarse}$) and $L^{Fine}$ (w/o $L^{Fine}$) with $L_1$ loss, respectively.
+According to the fine-grained performance comparisons, we can conclude that coarse-to-fine loss functions, especially for $L^{Fine}$, benefit from different quality ratings.